samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 3. Select the date range to export.
 4. Click **Start Backfill**.

-If the backfill range overlaps with the range of previously exported data, Amplitude de-duplicates any overlapping data.
+If the backfill date range overlaps with the date range of already exported data, Amplitude de-duplicates any overlapping data.

 **![screenshot of the export data modal](../../assets/images/integrations-gcs-export-manual-export.png)**